aws-samples/serverless-patterns/cloudfront-agentcore-runtime-cdk/README.md

 ## Testing

-1. Get Pool ID and Client ID from the CDK outputs after running the `cdk deploy` command.
-Look for `UserPoolId` and `UserPoolClientId` in the outputs.
+1. Get Pool ID, Client ID, and CloudFront URL from the CDK outputs after running the `cdk deploy` command.
+Look for `UserPoolId`, `UserPoolClientId`, and `DistributionUrl` in the outputs.

 2. Get a bearer token: